Mexico and Poland play out 0-0 draw at World Cup

 Martino was also criticized for including Wolverhampton Wanderers striker Raul Jimenez, who has struggled with a groin injury.
 Replaced by Henty Martin to start, Jimenez came in as a substitute in the second half.

-”Nobody should be surprised.
-These are the results that can only happen in the first stage of the World Cup,” Martino said. ”We thought that would be a win by Argentina.”

-The match was played at Stadium 974, named after Qatar’s country code.
-The stadium was built from old shipping containers and will be eventually dismantled – Qatar’s solution to the ”white elephant” stadiums that went largely unused after other World Cups.
+The match was played at 974 Stadium, named after Qatar’s country code.
+The stadium was built from old shipping containers and will be eventually dismantled — Qatar’s solution to the “white elephant” stadiums that went largely unused after other World Cups.

 There was also history made.
 Stephanie Frappart of France became the first woman to officiate a men’s World Cup match, serving as the fourth official.